-That’s why we created several capabilities in Fohlio that not only help you save money but also time.
+That’s why we created several functions in Fohlio that not only help you save money, but also time.

 We know you’re already more than familiar with most of the common cost management methodologies, so we’re going to show you how to make those processes much more efficient.

 1. Set an FF&E Budget — But Know Where You Have Flexibility

 When you know where every dollar of your budget is going to be spent, it’s much easier to figure out where you can scrimp, and where you can splurge.

 What you can do is familiarize yourself with all the ways you can slice and dice your FF&E costs.
 You can do this with filters.

 Every single product you specify has several different data points by which they can be categorized.
 You have your areas, of course.
 And then you can also segregate them according to CSI divisions, suppliers, and more.

 Use different combinations of filters to answer questions regarding costs.
 For example: What’s the cost of FF&E for a king room?
 Does it make sense to splurge on a nice lounge chair in order to increase value and guest satisfaction?

 What’s the cost for all the throw pillows you’ll be ordering from Vendor A?
 Can you leverage this to get a discount?